-Xago Africa is a developer of renewable energy projects and agribusiness ventures intended to support sustainable socio-economic development in Africa by expanding the availability of electric power for households and industry, and by promoting agribusiness ventures that incorporate processing and manufacturing to stimulate value addition and job creation.
+Xago Africa is a developer of renewable energy projects and agribusiness ventures intended to support sustainable socio-economic development in Africa by expanding the availability of clean electric power for households and industry, and by promoting agribusiness ventures that incorporate processing and manufacturing to stimulate value addition and job creation.
 Established in Kenya in 2014 and with a permanent presence in Zimbabwe since 2017, Xago Africa combines engineering and project management capabilities with a broad investor network and strong technology partnerships.

 Major energy projects include the 40 MW Siaya Solar Power & Energy Storage Project in western Kenya, a Kenya Network Energy Storage Study funded by the US Trade and Development Agency, and two 30 MW solar projects in Zimbabwe.